 If a particular study was replicated with new patients in the same setting multiple times, the observed treatment effects would vary by chance even though the true effects would be the same in each.
 The belief that the true effect was the same in each study is called the fixed-effect assumption, whereby the fixed effect is the common, unknown true effect underlying each replication.
 A meta-analysis making the fixed-effect assumption is called a fixed-effect meta-analysis.
 The corresponding fixed-effect estimate of the treatment effect is a weighted average of the individual study estimates and is always more precise (ie, it has a narrower confidence interval [CI] than that of any individual study, making the estimate appear closer to the true value than any individual study).

 However, medical studies addressing the same question are typically not exact replications and they can use different types of medication or interventions for different amounts of time, at different intensities, within different populations, and have differently measured outcomes.3 Differences in study characteristics reduce the confidence that each study is actually estimating the same true effect.
 The alternative assumption is that the true effects being estimated are different from each other or heterogeneous.
 In statistical jargon, this is called the random-effects assumption.
-The plural in effects implies there is more than 1 true effect and random implies that ...
+The plural in effects implies there is more than 1 true effect and random ...